crazycat836/minecraft-discord-bot/README.md

   - `help` - **Provides a list of available commands.**
   - `help [command]` - **Sends detailed information about a command.**

+## What's New in v1.1.0

+- **Enhanced Translation System**: Completely rebuilt the translation system using i18next for more reliable and consistent translations across all features.
+- **Optimized Logging System**: Improved logging with environment-aware log levels, making development and debugging easier while keeping production logs clean.
+- **Player Count Display Fix**: Fixed issues with player count variables not properly displaying in channel names.
+- **Cross-Platform Environment Variables**: Added cross-env support for better compatibility across different operating systems.
+- **Code Cleanup**: Removed deprecated code, tests, and conversion scripts to streamline the codebase.

 ## Installation

 There are two main ways to install and run the bot: